 11 Signs You Have Hashimoto’s and How to Overcome It

 Are you tired all the time even after getting a full night’s sleep?
 Do you find yourself forgetting where your keys are or where you parked your car?
-Or perhaps you’re dealing with cold hands, hair loss, weight gain or difficulty losing weight, mood swings, depression, or anxiety, constipation, or hormonal imbalances?
+Perhaps you’re dealing with cold hands, hair loss, weight gain or difficulty losing weight, mood swings, depression or anxiety, constipation, or hormonal imbalances.

-If any of that sounds familiar, you could have Hashimoto’s, which is an autoimmune condition of your thyroid.
+If any of that sounds familiar, you could have Hashimoto’s, an autoimmune condition of your thyroid.

-This can lead to a whole host of symptoms because your thyroid is your body’s engine.
+This can lead to a wide range of symptoms because your thyroid is your body’s engine.
 It produces hormones that attach to every cell in your body, and it regulates all of your metabolic functions, from heart rate to temperature to metabolism to your mood.

-Hashimoto’s is incredibly common and I have helped thousands of patients in my clinic overcome Hashimoto’s.
+Hashimoto’s is incredibly common and I have helped thousands of patients in my clinic overcome the condition.

-In fact, as I explain in my book, The Thyroid Connection, we are now living in a thyroid epidemic.
+In fact, we are now living in a thyroid epidemic, which I explain in detail in my book, The Thyroid Connection.
 An estimated 27 million Americans have some form of thyroid dysfunction, and the American Thyroid Association estimates that 12% of the U.S. population can expect to develop thyroid dysfunction.
-That’s one person in every eight!
-And women are 5 to 8 times more likely than men to be affected.1
+That’s one in every eight people, and women are 5 to 8 times more likely than men to be affected.1

-The GOOD news is that by addressing the root causes that lead your immune system to attack your thyroid in the first place, you can REVERSE your condition and eliminate your symptoms.
+The good news is that by addressing the root causes that lead your immune system to attack your thyroid in the first place, you can reverse your condition and eliminate your symptoms.
 Before we dive into how to overcome your symptoms, let’s cover the basics of Hashimoto’s, the common signs of hypothyroidism, and why your doctor may have missed your diagnosis.

 What is Hashimoto’s?

-Despite what your conventional doctor said, Hashimoto’s isn’t actually a problem of your thyroid it’s a problem of the immune system.
+Despite what your conventional doctor may tell you, Hashimoto’s isn’t a problem of your thyroid.
+It’s actually a problem of the immune system.

 11 Signs of Hashimoto’s